markocherrie/CEMRA/README.md

 Q6.
 Re-do scenario files so that they are more specific Q7.
 Always keep the same colours for the waffle plot Q8.
 Add in starting concentrations in air, surfaces etc Q9.
-Inormation - how to use tab - describe scenario files Q12.
+Information - how to use tab - describe scenario files Q12.
 Amend Infactivity metadata
-Q13.
-Change iterations to 200
-Q14. y axis not visible for the infected graph
-Q15.
-Always make the route colours the same...
-NF always red etc..
+Q16.
+Edit Vts description in metadata
+Q17.
+Add in interesting files (high touch etc)
+Q18.
+Higher duration
+Q19.
+Have to update the metadata file if non-hospital scenario picked